gogi2811/gauravnlotekar/README.md

 **gogi2811/gauravnlotekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Gaurav](https://www.gauravnlotekar.online/), a developer from [🇮🇳 ](https://en.wikipedia.org/wiki/India)&nbsp;with a strong interest in Open-Source. 🎯
+I am [Gaurav](https://www.gauravnlotekar.online/), a developer from [🇮🇳 ](https://en.wikipedia.org/wiki/India)&nbsp; with a strong interest in Data Engineering and OpenSource technologies. 🎯

-I mostly work with BigData and Cloud-Native technologies.☁️🚀
+I mostly work with BigData and Data Engineerg technologies.☁️🚀

 <p float="left">